OfficialMagic8/languages/languages/README.md

 **We have made a few translated files using a translating service.
 These files are __not__ 100% accurate.**

 **Want to collaborate?
-Add your own language with all translations and well add it to the available translations!**
+Add your own language with all translations and we will add it to the available translations!**
 - Copy the en.json file
 - Translate all the English to your known language
 - Do not edit the contents of the placeholders (${EXAMPLE}).
 Move them accordingly for grammar purposes.
 Scroll down for placeholder definitions.